 Manly Beach, Shelly Beach, or Freshwater (all in the same area) are great.
 Bronte is quite beautiful and Coogee is a fantastic beach.

 Sydney beaches pale in comparison to their neighbors to the north.
-Check out Merewether, Nobby's, or Redhead in Newcastle or Dark Point in Tea Gardens/Hawk's Nest. over 4 years ago
+Check out Merewether, Nobby's, or Redhead in Newcastle or Dark Point in Tea Gardens/Hawk's Nest. almost 5 years ago